dogweather/forkful/content/en/dart/data-formats-and-serialization/working-with-csv.md

 weight: 37
 ---

-## What & Why?

-Working with CSV (Comma Separated Values) files involves parsing and generating text files where each line holds values separated by commas.
-Programmers do this to enable data exchange between different applications or to facilitate data storage in a lightweight, human-readable format.

 ## How to:
 To handle CSV files in Dart, you typically either manually process the text or use third-party libraries to simplify the task.
 Here, we'll look at both approaches.

 ### Manually Parsing CSV
 If your needs are simple, you might opt to manually parse a CSV string.
 This can be achieved using Dart's core string manipulation functions:

 ```dart